Healthcare Audit Defense

 Stage 1: Origin of the Audit

-The vast majority of healthcare audits originate from one of two things: a patient complaint or a computer analysis review.
+The vast majority of an internal audit functions in healthcare originate from one of two things: a patient complaint or a computer analysis review.
 Patients have enormous credibility when they report fraud, waste, or abuse to a federal program administrator or private insurance.
-In particular, when the complaint is in writing, detailed, and specific, there will be almost no payor that will not initiate an inquiry.
+In particular, when the complaint is in writing, detailed, and specific, there will be almost no payor that will not initiate a healthcare inquiry.
 Providers aware of a (credible) patient threat should contact an attorney for at least a brief consultation to discuss the seriousness of the threat and to contemplate early countermeasures, as recommended.
 More difficult to tackle, because they occur without awareness or even suspicion of the provider, are audits that are computer-generated.
 In essence, government or insurance computer programs will create lists of which doctor in a given geographical area prescribes the most opioids, which dentist bills the highest amounts to Medicaid, and which psychiatrist sees more patients than any of the competitors.
-Such “outlier” calculations are tricky because once experienced lawyers get involved, they often notice that the government is comparing apples and oranges by comparing top-specialists in a certain field (e.g. vein surgeons) with regular orthopedic surgeons to (surprisingly) conclude that the vein surgeon bills more vein procedures than a regular surgeon.
+Such “outlier” calculations are tricky because once experienced lawyers get involved, they often notice that the data used by the government is like comparing apples and oranges in different areas by comparing top-specialists in a certain field (e.g. vein surgeons) with regular orthopedic surgeons to (surprisingly) conclude that the vein surgeon bills more vein procedures than a regular surgeon.

 Stage 2: Internal Fraud Suspicion Determination (Fraud Investigator Unit)